Virtual Private Networks (VPNs)

 Why do I Need a VPN?

 A VPN protects from local attackers.
 While most of the internet is encrypted, not all of it is, and unfortunately important websites like government websites are typically the worst offenders for this.
-While unlikely, public wifi is also susceptible to being spoofed or spied on, so a VPN can keep your traffic safe from a malicous or nosey admin.
-Even at home, your Internet Service Provider can see your traffic and legally can sell your browsing data to marketers or inject their own ads.
+While unlikely, public wifi is also susceptible to being spoofed or spied on, so a VPN can keep your traffic safe from a malicious or nosey admin.
+Even at home, your Internet Service Provider can see your traffic and legally can sell your browsing data to marketers or inject their own ads in some countries.
 A VPN also has the advantage of obscuring your IP address, which is an important piece of identifying information about you online, thus helping to protect your privacy.
 As a peripheral benefit, many VPN providers offer servers in multiple countries so you can bypass geographic content restrictions on sites like Netflix and YouTube.

 What Should I Look For in a VPN Provider?